TravelSimply/Website/UseCases.md

 When a user chooses to create a travel group, he will first choose a name (optional) for the group.
 Then, the group will be created with the user who created it designated as the owner.

 ## Invite User to Travel Group
-Any user in a travel group can invite other users to the group.
-If the user accepts the invitation, his request to join will need to be accepted by all the users in the travel group.
+Any user in a travel group can request to invite someone to the travel group.
+The owner of the group must accept this request before the invitation goes through.
+If the receiving user accepts the invitation, they will be added to the group.

 ## Remove User from Travel Group
 Only the owner can remove a user from a travel group.
 When a user is removed, calculations invoving the user (e.g. such as shared costs) will be recalculated.